 For some manufacturers, aftermarket already accounts for the entire profit generated by the company.
 In many cases, new equipment is no longer sold to generate profits for the firm, but to fuel the future aftersales business on the installed base.
 Many manufacturers generate 40–50% of their overall profits from services.3

-Aftermarket services could help manufacturers stabilize their business during and in the aftermath of the COVID-19 downturn and prepare for future growth rapidly by:
+Aftermarket services could help manufacturers stabilise their business during and in the aftermath of the COVID-19 downturn and prepare for future growth rapidly by:

 —Julien Laran, head of service at Bobst Group SA